 Because this age is full of many new experiences, it’s important to provide your pup with support to help him enjoy his busy environment to the fullest.
 Since he is meeting new people and dogs and coming into contact with unfamiliar settings, your puppy may be sensitive to abrupt sounds and movements.
 Therefore, it is crucial to enter new experiences with a positive attitude so your puppy does not associate these experiences with fear.
 The more positive associations your puppy makes at this stage, the more likely he is to be a friendly and well-behaved adult, rather than timid or aggressive.
 Previous activities like going on walks and using the crate may occur with less ease than before, but with the right guidance, they can still go smoothly for both you and your pup.
 Try to avoid stressful situations such as unnecessary surgery and travel.
 Make grooming visits infrequent and approach the vet’s office with gentleness and plenty of praise.
 Your puppy sees you as his provider of safety, and will treat you as such, staying by your side for comfort.

 Socialization continues to be important, and should continue once your puppy arrives home.
 Eight weeks old is an ideal time for a puppy to form strong bond with people.
 A puppy’s mind has by this point developed the capacity to form greater social connections, so he can benefit from contact with new faces, both human and canine.
-You can now take him out to places like dog parks that require vaccination so your pup can get the chance to meet and interact with others BUT the pups must be vaccinated first.
+Dog parks are a great idea to meet and interact with others BUT the pups must be vaccinated first.